In 2017, 28% of Americans made their New Year’s Resolution to pay down debt.

 4. Switch to Lower Interest Credit Products

 With high interest credit card debt it might make more sense to instead take out a fixed rate personal loan to pay down your debt.
 This will cost you less money in interest and help you conquer your debt this year.
-Other options include opening a new credit card with a 0% APR* balance transfer offer, like the PCU Platinum Rewards Mastercard.
+Look for a card with the best interest rate.
+Consider opening a new credit card with a 0% APR* balance transfer offer, like the PCU Platinum Rewards Mastercard.
 Just make sure you can pay off the debt you’re transferring in the time the offer is good if you do so!
+Learn more about credit cards in Rockland and Bergen County.

 5. Reward Yourself When You Reach Milestones